ddgthub/GCD/CodeBook.md

 #### Variable Naming Choices

 Various code styles and naming strategies were discussed on the forums.
 My assesment was that the variable names **(features$V2)** were sufficiently descriptive and the only thing needed was the elimination of parentheses.
+My personal preference goes to "camel naming" instead of all lowercase variable names, for legibility reasons.
 To further ensure that the column names will not create problems in R, I used the `make.names` function.

 #### Output Data